Spyna/teams-for-linux/README.md

 > Unofficial Microsoft Teams client for Linux

+Unofficial Microsoft Outlook client for Linux using [Electron](https://electronjs.org/).
+It uses the Web App and wrapps it as a standalone application using Electron.

 ## Install

 You can download the tar.gz, deb or AppImage from the [releases page](https://github.com/Spyna/teams-for-linux/releases).